 Automation and AI are increasing efficiency in plenty of areas of business, including payroll companies.
 Some payroll services have AI that can automatically classify employees correctly for tax purposes.
 Automated payroll is also speeding things along.
 AI can be used in other areas, too.
 Companies can use AI to analyze large amounts of payroll data with relative ease and use these findings to inform business decision-making.

-Any business beyond a solopreneur or extremely small (think less than 10 employees) company can benefit from payroll services.
+Any small business beyond a solopreneur or extremely small (think less than 10 employees) company can benefit from payroll services for small businesses such as Gusto or Onpay.
 They save time and money, and they make compliance and taxes much more straightforward.
 That said, each payroll service has its strengths and weaknesses.
 Understand your business’s needs first, then look for the services that most closely address those needs.